-Stained glass is not simply decorative.
-It is also a medium through which the central messages of the Christian faith, and more recently the Jewish faith, are expressed.
-This is most obvious with the stained glass from the medieval and Renaissance periods.
-Literacy was not widespread in those days and the church used stained glass and other artworks to teach the central tenets of the Christian faith.
-In Romanesque and Gothic churches the window openings were filled with extensive narrative scenes in stained glass.
-In other words, they were huge and colourful picture storybooks, in which worshippers could 'read' the stories of Christ and the saints and so learn what was required for their religious salvation.
+Stained glass is not just highly decorative, it's a medium which has been used to express important religious messages for centuries.
+Literacy was not widespread in the medieval and Renaissance periods and the Church used stained glass and other artworks to teach the central beliefs of Christianity.
+In Gothic churches, the windows were filled with extensive narrative scenes in stained glass – like huge and colourful picture storybooks – in which worshippers could 'read' the stories of Christ and the saints and learn what was required for their religious salvation.

 Explore a selection of highlights from our sacred stained glass collection, ranging from the medieval period to the 20th century.